 Integrate LGBT+ in the national statistics including health, education/ religious institutions, violence, political participation and employment.

-Recognize transgender for gender identity change by relevant agencies and make the processes accessible and responsive.
+Recognize transgender people for gender identity change by relevant agencies and make the processes accessible and responsive.

 Guarantee non-discrimination in the exercise of rights in electoral process for transgender individuals.

-Strengthen policies, infrastructure, facilities and services to ensure participation of women and LGBT+ in the armed forces.
+Strengthen policies, infrastructure, facilities and services to ensure participation of women and LGBT+ people in the armed forces.

-Advocate against prevailing perception of women as less capable leader to break the stereotypical notion.
+Advocate against the prevailing perception of women as less capable leaders to break the stereotypical notion.

-Enhance women and LGBT+ access to digital information, technology and related skills.
+Enhance women and LGBT+ people’s access to digital information, technology and related skills.

 Gender equality in the social domain